kristapsdz/lowdown/index.md

 *lowdown* produces HTML5 output in XML mode with **-Thtml**.
 It may produce either a fragment or standalone HTML5 document with **-s**.

 It also produces simple LaTeX documents with **-Tlatex**.
-This output format is the newest and still fairly experimental.
 It uses the most basic packages possible.

 PDFs may also be produced from *roff* documents via the **-Tms** and